r742davis/Mug-Club/README.md

 ## Current Development Stage - Feb 28th, 2020

 The app's design and functionality is essentially complete at this stage.
-Much of the work now involves minor details, unit testing, and developing the CSV-to-JSON conversion algorithm.
+Much of the work now involves minor details, unit testing, authentication, and developing the CSV-to-JSON conversion algorithm.

 #### Some minor details include:
 1. Disabling navigation when modals are active